gregberns/MvvmCross-Plugin-JavascriptBridge/ReadMe.md

 ## Todo:
 * Much of the code is application specific, so needs to be made more generic
 * The Javascript functions need to be improved: where they are located, naming, etc.
+* In WPF, if there are JS errors, there is an ugly popup displayed.
+The code disables the pop up right now.
+This may need to be a toggle, and we need to see if this is needed on other platforms.